The N Reactor was cocooned in June 2012. The above photo is the N Reactor from April 2022.

-The last of Hanford’s nine plutonium production reactors to be built was the N Reactor.
-This reactor was called a dual purpose reactor in that it not only produced plutonium for America’s defense program, but it also generated electricity.
-It was the only reactor of its kind in the country.
+N Reactor was the last of Hanford’s nine plutonium production reactors to be built.
+It was called a dual-purpose reactor; it not only produced plutonium for America’s defense program but it also generated electricity.
+At the time it was the only reactor of its kind in the country.